-12.4.1 Green Infrastructure Definition and Spatial Framework
+13.3.1 Green Infrastructure Definition and Spatial Framework

 Green Infrastructure (GI) is defined as 'a strategically planned network of natural and semi-natural areas with other environmental features designed and managed to deliver a wide range of ecosystem services such as water purification, air quality, space for recreation and climate mitigation and adaptation.'
-(EU Strategy on Green Infrastructure 2013)

-The spatial framework of GI in the County which is the basis of the GI Strategy incorporates primary GI Corridors (of regional importance, Chapter 4) and Local GI Corridors (Appendix 4).
+The spatial framework of GI in the County which is the basis of the GI Strategy incorporates primary GI Corridors (of regional importance) and Local GI Corridors.
 GI also includes stepping-stones which are important elements at the local level and which contribute to the overall GI network providing connections and opportunities which support the local and primary corridors.